Rand404/SCP-Writing-Contest/SCP-[REDACTED].md

 ***
 ***
 <div class="alert">
-  ⚠<strong> Caution!</strong>
+  ⚠<strong> Information</strong>

-This article has been automatically flagged for possible memetic infection by SCP-████ and is awaiting screening.
-Second-order infection has not been observed at this time.
+Please observe standard Site 75 SCP-████ handling procedures.
 Committees and subcommittees mentioned in this article should be disregarded unless their existence was known to you prior to reading this article.
-If organisational structures mentioned in this article begin manifesting in other articles or Foundation documents, report a Class 2 Bureaucratic  Breach to the SCP-████ research head immediately.
+If organisational structures mentioned in this article begin manifesting in other articles or Foundation documents, report a Class 2 Bureaucratic Breach to the SCP-████ research head immediately and submit to screening for second-order infection.
 If individuals begin acting on authority of a commitee or subcommittee mentioned in this article, report a Class 7 Malignant Bureaucratic Intrusion to site security,  and await rescue.
 </div>

 ### SCP-████